-If you’re interested in projects relating to your work and profession and can verify your work email (I can’t as my IT department blocks market research companies) you may find you get some higher paying projects from RespondentIO.
+If you’re interested in projects relating to your work and profession and can verify your work email you may find you get some higher paying projects from RespondentIO.

-So the more sites you sign up to the better your chances!
-But you will still have to apply for each project – which usually only takes a few minutes.
+The more sites you sign up to the better your chances.
+But you will still have to apply for each project which usually only takes a few minutes.

-How Much Can You Earn From Online Market Research Sites?
+How Much Can You Earn From Paid Market Research Online?

-Projects I’ve been involved with so far have paid from £20 to around £90 for a 45-60 minute interview, focus group or user test.
+Market research projects I’ve been involved with so far have paid from £20 to £90 for a 45-60 minute interview, focus group or user test.

-I’ve worked on projects about shampoos, skincare and cat food (good for freebies to test!), and user-tested various apps and websites for things like companies offering loans, managing shares and using collaborative tools for business communications.
+I’ve worked on market research about shampoos, skincare and cat food (good for freebies to test).
+I’ve user-tested various apps and websites for things like companies offering loans, managing shares and using collaborative tools for business communications.